Edgefest: Cross-Canada tour (1997–1999)

 In 1997, it was announced that Edgefest 1997 would be held across Canada on an eight-city tour.
-In May 1997, a ninth Edgefest date in London, Ontario was added to the tour.
-Beginning on June 26, the festival toured through London, Barrie, Montréal, Quebec; Ottawa, Ontario; Vancouver, British Columbia; Calgary, Alberta; Edmonton, Alberta; Saskatoon, Saskatchewan; and concluded in Winnipeg, Manitoba on September 1, 1997.
-25 bands performed during the tour, with Collective Soul, I Mother Earth, Our Lady Peace, The Tea Party, Finger Eleven, Glueleg and The Age of Electric performing at each show (though The Age of Electric missed the Ottawa show due to their gear arriving too late to the venue).
+Beginning on June 28, the festival toured through Barrie, Montréal, Quebec; Ottawa, Ontario; Vancouver, British Columbia; Calgary, Alberta; Edmonton, Alberta; Saskatoon, Saskatchewan; and concluded in Winnipeg, Manitoba on September 1, 1997.
+25 bands performed during the tour, with Collective Soul, I Mother Earth, Our Lady Peace, The Tea Party, Finger Eleven, Glueleg and The Age of Electric performing at each show (though The Age of Electric missed the Ottawa show due to their gear arriving too late to the venue.)
 35,000 people attended the Barrie show.
 13,000 attended the Montreal show.
 20,000 attended the Ottawa show.
 23,000 attended the Calgary show.
 An estimated 27,000 attended the Edmonton show.
 18,000 attended the Winnipeg show.

 The 1998 Edgefest tour was similar, with eight shows in eight cities.
 The lineups varied between the cities, but each show featured American bands Foo Fighters, Green Day, and Creed and Canadian bands Econoline Crush, The Killjoys, Matthew Good Band, Sloan, The Tea Party and The Watchmen.
 The Barrie show again sold out with 35,000 attendees.
 The Calgary show had an increase in attendance from the previous year with 27,000 attendees.
 However, both Ottawa and Edmonton had a decline in attendees from the previous year.

 The 1999 tour was headlined by Hole and Moist.
 Other performers on the tour included Big Wreck, Gob, Len, Rascalz, Serial Joe, Silverchair and Wide Mouth Mason.
 Because the July 1 show in Barrie sold out in less than a week, a second show was added in Barrie.
-While the first Barrie show had an attendance of 35,000, the rest of the shows on the tour had varied attendances between 13,000 and 20,000.
+While the first Barrie show had an attendance of 35,000, the rest of the shows on the tour had varied attendances between 13,000 and 20,000, with 134,058 attending that year's Edgefest tour in total.